ShaileshRawat1403/docs/tech-writer-portfolio/05-marketing-communications/employer-branding-guide.md

 # Employer Branding Guide

 ## Overview
 A strong employer brand attracts top talent and supports a positive company reputation.
-This guide explains how to create consistent messaging and visuals across all recruitment channels.
+You'll learn how to create consistent messaging and visuals across all recruitment channels.

 ## Audience
 - Marketing and Employer Brand Communicators